 Adrianna Sanchez-Lopez

-I can’t remember a time when storytelling was not an important facet of my life.
+I can’t remember a time when storytelling wasn’t an important part of my life.
 My mom introduced me to stories before I could speak.
 When I was a girl, she would take me to our local library weekly.
 She later bought me a bike so I could get myself to the library as often as I liked.

-I received an MA in English from Northern Arizona University and I also earned a BA in English/Secondary Education from Adams State University.
-I am currently an MFA candidate in fiction at Antioch University Los Angeles.
+I hold an MFA in fiction from Antioch University Los Angeles, an MA in English from Northern Arizona University, and I also earned a BA in English/Secondary Education from Adams State University.

 I have experience teaching composition, creative writing, literature, and college/career readiness courses at a variety of academic levels.
 Additionally, I have delivered presentations and co-facilitated professional development opportunities meant to foster empathy, inclusivity, and a multiplicity of voices in the online classroom.